 I’ve travelled to over 30 European countries which is massively disproportionate to the other continents I’ve visited.

 If I visited them all, it would count as near enough a quarter of all the states in the world yet would represent only 6.8% of the world’s landmass.
 If I then visited all of Africa’s countries (54) then I would have visited over half the countries in the world, but over only two continents and less then a quarter of the world’s landmass – less than Asia’s alone.

 Travelling Europe alone will bag a lot of countries, but would it really offer a range of cultures and people?

 The Russia problem

 I’ve been to two cities in Russia – St Petersburg and Moscow – yet gain half of Asia on the world map thanks to Russia’s ridiculous size.
-Of the USA, I’ve seen only New York yet gain a country that straddles a continent stretching from the Pacific to the Atlantic Ocean.
+Of the USA, I’ve seen only visited a handful of states yet gain a country that straddles a continent stretching from the Pacific to the Atlantic Ocean.
 I’ve seen a relatively small percentage of China, but gain a country that’s almost the size of Europe.

 In Jay’s answer on Quora, he highlights the difference between visiting a city and travelling a country’s lands: “If you visit Moscow, that’s fine, you’ve been to Russia.
 If you slowly travel through all of the Oblasts, you’ll have certainly travelled more of the world.“

 I don’t want to be the kind of traveller only interested in crossing countries off a list (although I do have a list).
-I prefer to travel landscapes and meet the people.
+I prefer to travel landscapes and climb mountains.
 At the same time, I’m not a travel snob.
 I have been to Russia.
 One day I hope to take the Trans-Siberian Railway across Russia and see more of it, but for now, if anyone asks, I’ve been to Russia.

 The Risk Map it is